SimpleVM/simpleVMIntroWorkshop/Readme.md

 interactions of the microbial community.

 In order to find those microbes, you will have to interact with the de.NBI Cloud via SimpleVM.
-This workshop is divided into three parts.
+This workshop is divided into five parts.

 ### Section 1: Big things start small